MauricioBarriosB/docs-hub/README.md

 ### Public site (no authentication)
-- **Document card grid** — responsive layout (3 columns on desktop) showing each document's title, category chips (languages + technologies), uploader name and publication date.
+- **Document card grid** — responsive layout (3 columns on desktop) showing each document's title, category chips (languages + technologies), uploader name, publication date and its **average star rating** (read-only) with the number of ratings.
 - **Infinite scroll** — the first page loads 12 cards; more are fetched automatically as you scroll, via an `IntersectionObserver` sentinel backed by TanStack Query's `useInfiniteQuery`.